Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 Tableau pricing page, captured from https://www.tableau.com/pricing.
 Public list pricing shows Standard and Enterprise starting prices.

 Second Tableau pricing capture from the same public page.
-This view shows the role-based licensing detail, which is exactly where the invoice starts to bite.
+This view shows the role-based licensing detail, which is where the invoice starts to hurt.

 Looker review